IDEOorg/steps-guide-housing/README.md

 ## Getting Started

+#### Including the guide into your own website

 #### Running the code on your own local environment
 1. `git clone https://github.com/IDEOorg/steps-guide-housing`
 2. `cd steps-guide-housing`
 3. `npm install`
-4. Running the code on your server
+4. Running the code on your server:
   * **To run the development build:**
   `npm run start` then go to http://localhost:3000
   * **To run the production build**